rsokl/Learning_Python/docs/_sources/Module2_EssentialsOfPython/Basic_Objects.md.txt

 **Understanding the modulo operator: Solution**

-If `n` is an integer, then 2 will divide into it evenly, and thus there is no remainder.
+If `n` is an even integer, then 2 will divide into it evenly, and thus there is no remainder.
 If `n` is odd, then `n / 2` must have a remainder of 1.
 Thus:

 - `n % 2 ` = 0 if `n` is an even number
 - `n % 2 ` = 1 if `n` is an odd number